 Computer Information Systems

 - Cybersecurity: Interested in protecting systems and network resources from unauthorized access or attacks.
-Understand the protocol of how to analyze and assess risk, threats, and vulnerabilities with a 4-semester long intensive training program.
+Understand the protocol of analyzing and assessing risk, threats, and vulnerabilities with a 4-semester intensive training program.
 You’ll find a job securely managing, configuring, and troubleshooting computer systems, networks, and server technologies.

 - Computer Network Specialist: Designs, monitors, and maintains networks of all sizes.
 When you've completed your certificate, you'll find work as a computer network specialist that communicates with vendors, assists users, diagnoses issues, and responds to troubleshooting questions.

-- Computer User Support Specialist: A career is providing technical support for an organization and/or its customers.
-As a computer user support specialist, you resolve computer problems by walking users through the necessary steps by phone or email, setup, and repair computer equipment, and train users on new hardware and software.
+- Computer User Support Specialist: A career that provides technical support for an organization and/or its customers.
+As a computer user support specialist, you resolve computer problems by walking users through the necessary steps by phone or email, setting up and repairing computer equipment, and training users on new hardware and software.

 CIS Certificates and Associate Degrees

 Elgin Community College offers several essential and vocational certificates that emphasize career-readiness and provide preparation for jobs within 8-12 months, depending on your program of study.
 Start your career with a two-year Associate of Applied Science in Computer Information Systems.
 Already working in information technology?
 Additional certifications in Cybersecurity, Computer Network Specialist and Computer User Support Specialist broaden your resume and give you skills that could lead to a pay raise and career advancement in your current company.